-The hatching eggs are not simple eggs, they contain living embryos with all the genetic potential inside that LOHMANN has combined over many years of strong selection process.
+The hatching eggs are not only eggs, but they contain living embryos with all the genetic potential inside that LOHMANN TIERZUCHT GmbH has combined over many years of strong selection.
 For good genetic transmission we need to guarantee the best condition of these embryos, and the first step is to have good hatching eggs: this is a crucial point.